 Love this recipe?
 Please leave a 5-star ⭐️ rating in the recipe card below ⬇️ and a comment further down the page, follow me on Instagram and Pinterest, and become a fan on Facebook.
 You can also share the photo and link with your friends on Facebook or Pinterest using the hashtag #scotchandsconesblog so that more folks can enjoy it!

 - ½ cup unsalted butter, cut into chunks

 - powdered sugar, for dusting

-- For the tartlet shells: Roll out the chilled shortcrust pastry to between ⅛ to ¼-inch thick and cut out rounds using a 3-inch round cookie cutter.
+- For the tartlet shells: Roll out the chilled shortcrust pastry to between ⅛ to ¼-inch thick and cut out rounds using a 2½-inch round cookie cutter.
 Using a pastry dough tart tamper, push the rounds into the muffin pan cups.
-Chill the dough for 15 minutes in the freezer or 30 minutes in the refrigerator to firm up.
+Freeze the dough for 15 minutes or chill in the refrigerator for 30 minutes to firm up.
 You don’t want slumped tartlet shells.

 - Partially bake the tartlet shells for 10 minutes.
 Remove them from the oven to cool while you make the filling, and turn oven down to 350 °F.

 - Put the entire slice (and any zest pieces), sugar, and butter into the container of a food processor.
 Purée the mixture, scraping down the sides of the container as needed, until the lemon is chopped fine.
 Add the eggs, cornstarch, and salt and pulse until the batter is smooth.